9 Solid Facts About Bull Terriers

 2. One man decided to class them up.

-In the 1860s, James Hinks of Birmingham, England saw potential in these dogs, and decided to make them a distinctive breed.
+, James Hinks of Birmingham, England saw potential in these dogs, and decided to make them a distinctive breed.
 He crossed them with the now-extinct white terrier, as well as the Dalmatian and possibly the border collie.
 Hinks bred all of his dogs to be pure white, with a longer face and no bow legs.
 This new-and-improved breed boasted more consistent, sophisticated looks than its predecessor.